glaciers-in-archives/snowman/docs/src/reference/cli/build.md

 # `build`

 The `build` command is used to build a Snowman project.
-It reads the configuration file and the views file, and then it fetches the data from the SPARQL endpoint and renders the templates.
+It reads the configuration(`snowman.yaml`) file and the views file(`views.yaml`), then it fetches the data from a SPARQL endpoint, and finally it renders the templates.
 The output is written to the `site` directory.

 ```sh
 snowman build